WestFR/Gobelins-Symfony-App/README.md

 `react-native run-android (only on your emulator).`<br>
 `react-native run-ios (on mac only, xcode is necessary + simulator).`

+2. If you are using fixtures in Symfony API, the default passwords of users for login to this application is `0000`.

 7. Now, you can build and run this application and develop your functions !

 8. If you any problem, contact us at :